BIATeam/BIADocs/docs/10-GettingStarted/20-SetupEnvironment/SetupEnvironmentDataBase.md

  - Click Next in the "Server Configuration" screen

- - Choose "Windows authentication mode", then "Add Current User" and add your Admin account as well by clicking on "Add..." button
+ - Choose "Windows authentication mode", then add your account as SQL Server administrator by clicking on "Add..." button
  ![SQL Server Developer Authentication](../../Images/SQLServerDeveloperAuthentication.PNG)

  - Review the summary, click Install, and close the setup windows